aktynan/aktynan/README.md

 Hey, I'm @aktynan.
-I am in the beginning stages of learning to code.
-I am currently learning Python and its extensive list of built in libraries.
-I have just started a basic HTML/CSS Website to support a family friend who has cancer and just started chemotherapy.
 My email is tynanalaska@hotmail.com and
 I also love to play chess, aktynan has an account on chess.com and lichess.